 But as the economy shakes off its COVID malaise and inflation bubbles up, the Fed is starting to see higher rates off in the distance.
 In outlooks released after the June meeting, central bank policymakers indicated they may raise rates twice in 2023.
 Their previous projections saw no rate hikes before 2024.

-But the bottom line is that it still could be a couple of years before the U.S. prime rate budges.
+Notes taken during the meeting say that due to "heightened uncertainty regarding the evolution of the economy," the path forward for interest rates isn't completely clear.
+So, it still could be at least a couple of years before the U.S. prime rate budges.

 You're probably getting the impression that the Fed sets the prime rate.
 It doesn't, though there is a close relationship between the prime rate and the Fed's federal funds rate.

 The prime rate is a key lending rate used to set many variable interest rates, such as the rates on credit cards and home equity lines of credit, or HELOCs.

 But more specifically, it's the prime rate that commercial banks offer to their most creditworthy customers — including corporations, and consumers with the highest credit scores.